 MOGENS HEISELBERG

 I know a man by the name of Mogens Heiselberg.
 He lives alone in the countryside with his goats, lamas and chickens.
 One day when he returned home strangers had left a baby goat in his yard.
 Mogens named her Victoria.
 The ram didn’t like her and Mogens had to raise her in his house.
-But when she grew up the ram became more interested.
+But when she grew up the ram became more interested, and she became member of the goat harem.

 A person in work overalls heads towards a rustic chicken coop, surrounded by chickens in a farmyard setting, on a cloudy day.